wombleton/gitlaw-nz/acts/A/Alcoholism and Drug Addiction Act 1966.md

     (2) This Act shall come into force on a date to be appointed for the commencement thereof by the Governor-General by Order in Council.

-    Section 1(2): Alcoholism and Drug Addiction Act 1966 brought into force, on 1 January 1969, by the Alcoholism and Drug Addiction Act 1966 Commencement Order 1968 (SR 1968/210).
+    Section 1(2): this Act brought into force, on 1 January 1969, by the Alcoholism and Drug Addiction Act Commencement Order 1968 (SR 1968/210).

 ##### 2 Interpretation